 - Each destination domain has an apple-app-site-association file, which specifies URL patterns your app can handle for that destination domain.

 Because of this, the sender you select for an email campaign ultimately determines which links Iterable rewrites as deep links.

 To set up destination domains and their paths:

 On the tracking domain you'd like to configure, click Edit.

-On the Tracking Domain screen, click New Destination Domain.
+On the Tracking Domain screen, click New Destination Path.

 Specify the destination domain for which you'd like your app to open at least some links, and click Create.